MicrosoftDocs/win32-pr.it-it/desktop-src/DirectShow/currentangle-property.md

 ## <a name="remarks"></a>Commenti

-Questa proprietà è di lettura/scrittura e non prevede alcun valore predefinito.
+Questa proprietà è di lettura/scrittura senza alcun valore predefinito.

 ## <a name="see-also"></a>Vedi anche